apple patient

 How to delete Siri and dictation history on your iPhone, iPad or iPod touch

-In addition to the opportunity to help, Apple offers every user the option of managing the data that has been recorded so far.
-This is stored on Apple's servers for each individual device.
-If you want to delete these recordings from Apple's servers, you must open the "Siri & Search" section in the iOS settings and then tap the "Siri and Dictation History" menu item.
-All data can be deleted here.
-Important: The command must also be confirmed.
+In addition to the opportunity to help, Apple offers every user the option to manage previously recorded data.
+This data is stored on Apple's servers for each individual device.
+If you want to delete these recordings from Apple's servers, you must open the "Siri & Search" section of the iOS settings and then tap the "Siri & Dictation History" menu item.
+All data can be deleted there.
+Important: This command must also be confirmed.

 How to enable / disable sharing of audio recordings with Apple on your HomePod